 4- Tell them how nice it was to serve them.

 “Selling is a natural skill.
 It’s developed as a child.
 You may know it as persuasion.”

 “Be friendly first.
 Service starts with a friendly person with a friendly smile, who offers friendly words first.
 How friendly are you?”

-“Once made equal to man, woman becomes his superior.”
+“Once made equal to man, a woman becomes his superior.”

 “By all means, marry.
 If you get a good wife, you’ll become happy; if you get a bad one, you’ll become a philosopher.”

-Classical Greek (Athenian) philosopher credited as one of the founders of Western philosophy, and as being the first moral philosopher of the Western ethical tradition of thought
+Classical Greek (Athenian) philosopher credited as one founder of Western philosophy, and as being the first moral philosopher of the Western ethical tradition of thought